 Faculty members are primarily affiliated with the Genes & Development and the Human and Molecular Genetics Ph.D.
 Programs of Study withinThe University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences.
 Training is enhanced by the John H. Blaffer Lecture Series, a weekly departmental seminar series called the Research Exchange Series, and the Genes and Development Annual Retreat.

 The Center for Genetics and Genomics is one of seven centers within the Institute for Basic Science at MD Anderson, facilitating synergy in genetics and genomics research.
 The Center is administered through the Genetics department.

-Students in the department pursue Ph.D. and M.S. degrees through training in either of two graduate programs within the University of Texas Graduate School of Biomedical Sciences.
+Students in the department pursue Ph.D. and M.S. degrees through training in either of two graduate programs within the MD Anderson UTHealth Graduate School.
 In addition to research training, these programs offer students numerous opportunities to participate in research seminars presented by leading scientists and to build career skills through courses and workshops.

 The Genes & Development Graduate Program is for students seeking advanced training in biomedical research on the fundamental molecular mechanisms that control growth and cell differentiation, and that cause cancer and other human diseases.
 For more information, please contact Elizabeth Lindheim at firstname.lastname@example.org.

 The Human and Molecular Genetics Graduate Program is for students seeking advanced training in genetics, focusing on molecular mechanisms of human disease.